■Sustainability Report

 0 |

-※4 Packaging made from post-consumer recycled plastic.
+※4 Recycled plastic packaging: Packaging made from recycled post-consumer plastic waste.

 Social